vedyweb/wpmvc/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-WP MVC Plugin is a powerful tool designed to enhance the functionality of your WordPress website.
+WPMVC Plugin is a powerful tool designed to enhance the functionality of your WordPress website.
 Built with an Object-Oriented Programming (OOP) approach and following the Model-View-Controller (MVC) architectural pattern, this plugin provides developers with a solid foundation for creating professional, efficient, and maintainable code.

 == Description ==

-WP MVC Plugin is a versatile and developer-friendly plugin that simplifies the process of creating complex WordPress plugins.
+WPMVC Plugin is a versatile and developer-friendly plugin that simplifies the process of creating complex WordPress plugins.
 It follows the MVC design pattern, allowing you to separate your code into manageable components, making your plugin more maintainable and scalable.

 Features:
 - **MVC Architecture**: Utilize the power of the Model-View-Controller architecture to organize your codebase and improve maintainability.